Nasenboi/AiudioDataScience_Warnsystem-/README.md

 ## How would you launch the code yourself?
-Download the Git
+Download the Git<br />
-Get all the required libraries
+Get all the required libraries<br />
 Follow the instructions on the mainCodeV6.x.ipynb file

 ## About the Authors.

-Christian Böndgen & Nick Jonas Kuhoff
+Christian Böndgen & Nick Jonas Kuhoff <br />
 @ University of Applied Sciences Düsseldorf

 ## Copyright